-- The same X-Trans CMOS IV and X Processor Pro found in the X-T3 that gave the X-T3 a reputation of the best camera in 2018.
+- The same X-Trans CMOS IV and X Processor Pro found in the X-T3 that gave the X-T3 a reputation as the best camera in 2018.

 - Water & dust-resistant construction, durable body protected down to -10C.

-- The optical viewfinder on the side of the camera overlays basic digital info; full electronic viewfinder options also available.
-Viewfinder also includes a magnified focus aide.
+- The optical viewfinder on the side of the camera overlays basic digital info; full electronic viewfinder options are also available.
+Viewfinder also includes a magnified focus aid.

 - Basic yet perfectly-arranged controls keep things simple, letting you focus on the pictures (no pun intended).

 - Fujifilm film simulations are so good that JPG shooting is good enough for most people who usually shoot RAW.